03 Using R syntax

 documentation of codecarbon for more information.

-After calling the function, you will find your new model in your
+After calling the function, you will find your new model in your model directory.

 output_dir = "my_own_transformer_trained",